jshanna100/gssc/README.md

 Internally, the GSSC works with EEG data in MNE Python -raw.fif or -epo.fif format, and it is recommended that you convert your data to that format first.
 Nevertheless, gssc_infer will also accept files in .edf, .vhdr (Brainvision), or .set (EEGLAB) format and attempt to convert them.
 In the case that you input epoched data, make sure that all epochs are exactly 30 seconds long.
 Note that in the case where you do not explicitly specify channels, the GSSC will use the EEG/EOG identifications that it finds.
 There is no guarantee that these are correct, especially when you convert from another format, so either convert to MNE by hand and make sure the channel IDs are correct, or specify the channels to use with parameters (see "channels and combinations" below).

-The GSSC was trained on data that were bandpass filtered at 0.3-30Hz, and we strongly recommend you also filter your data the same way for inference.
+The GSSC was trained on data that were bandpass filtered at 0.3-30Hz.
+Filtering will by default be performed automatically before inference, where necessary.
+This can be turned off with the --no_filter parameter, but this is not recommended unless you have a very good reason and know what you are doing.

 ### Channels and combinations

 By default, the GSSC will perform a separate inference for each possible combination of EEG and EOG channels, and, for each 30s period, will use the inference which is most likely to be correct.
 These combinations include the possibility of using no EEG or no EOG channel.
 For example, if there are two EEG channels (C3 and C4), and one EOG channel (HEOG), this results in 5 combinations: C3 and HEOG, C4 and HEOG, C3 alone, C4 alone, and HEOG alone.
 With more channels, it is easy to see that the number of combinations can quickly become very high.
 It is sensible then to limit the number of channels used for inference.
-Apart from this, **the GSSC was mostly trained on the EEG channels C3, C4, F3, F4, and using other channels is unlikely to improve accuracy, and could even make accuracy worse.**
+Apart from this, **the GSSC was mostly trained on the EEG channels C3, C4, F3, F4, and using other channels is unlikely to improve accuracy, and could even make accuracy worse.** For EOG, the GSSC was trained on the HEOG channel (left EOG - right EOG, and reverse), and seems to also perform well with left and/or right EOG alone, i.e. without the subtraction. **Effectiveness of using VEOG is unknown and not recommended.**

-You can do this manually by removing all the irrelevant channels from the file yourself, or by specifying the channels to GSSC.
+You can specify manually which channels the GSSC should use.
 At the command line this is accomplished with the use of the --eeg and --eog parameters.
 For example:

     gssc_infer myeegfile-raw.fif --eeg C3 --eeg C4 --eog "EOG L"